Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B_DataAnalysisQuestions.md

 * There's no discernible trend.
 A thing to note is that, Febuary has the lowest number of free trials given it has only 28 days.

 ### 3. What plan start_date values occur after the year 2020 for our dataset?
-Show the breakdown by count of events for each plan_name
+Show the breakdown by count of events for each plan_name.

 ```SQL
 SELECT p.plan_name,